 - 1st state in the country to create coordinated system of early childhood care and education

-- 1st state in the country to implement full-year residency for new teachers
+- 1st state in the country to implement full-year a residency for new teachers

 Carrick and Holly Boffy began dating in high school and married in 2001 after graduating from college.
 They have a twelve-year-old son named Pierce, who attends public school.
 Their daughter, Claire, was adopted at birth in August 2016.
 Adoption has become an important cause for Holly since being blessed with Claire.
 The Boffys organize and host Fishing for Memories, a benefit fishing tournament supporting families experiencing Alzheimer’s disease.
 The family worships at Esther Baptist Church in Vermilion Parish.